GiulioRossetti/cdlib/docs/reference/cd_algorithms/edge_clustering.rst

 ===============

 Algorithms falling in this category generates communities composed by edges.
-They return as result a ``nclib.EdgeClustering`` object instance.
+They return as result a ``EdgeClustering`` object instance.

-.. automodule:: nclib.algorithms
+.. automodule:: cdlib.algorithms

 .. autosummary::